Football Official

 Can the offense gain yds and not lose a down, where they committed the infraction?

-Asked by J.Best over 10 years ago
+Asked by J.Best almost 11 years ago

 First, you don't indicate the yards to go, so I can't know if there was a first down made.
 The penalty in this play would be marked off from the spot of the foul since it was beyond the line of scrimmage and behind the end of the run (with me so far?).
 It is likely at least 2nd down because if the penalty is accepted, you replay the down.